ThatOSDev/LearnOpenGLInC/README.md

 * 7.in_practice

 **NOTES**
 * GLAD version 1 is used in the source code.
-However, once you are used to how this all works, you really should upgrade to GLAD 2. https://gen.glad.sh/
+However, once you are used to how this all works, you really should upgrade to GLAD 2. https://gen.glad.sh/  GLAD 2 has been added to the libs folder.
 * Do to the libraries used to get this to work, C99 is the oldest version that you can use.
 C89 and C90 failed because of those libraries.
 * I tried to stick fairly close to the original author's libraries and folder structures, so that it would be easier to follow along his tutorials.
 * I was finally able to get Assimp working with the help of Nick Wessing's source code.
 With that I was able to figure out how assimp works.
 I had never used assimp before.
 Nick's Github : https://github.com/nwessing/ Also this means I was not using the original shader files that came from LearnOpenGL.
 However the backpack asset is being used.
 Also, the Assimp library supplied here works with codeblocks / mingwx64 ( gcc ).
 It should work with Visual Studio as well.
 But I have not tested that.